sushantjha8/voice_emotion_AI/README.md

 a) Spectrogram models seem to perform better than end-to-end models, possibly due to the case that information on several frequencies are not as comprehensively captured as compared to spectrogram models.

 b) Model trained on classifying happy/angry voices are able to pick up other related emotion pairs like surprised/disgust, possibly due to overlap in voice information in similar emotions like (happy-surprised) & (angry-disgust).

+Big part of codes are adapted from: https://github.com/mdda/cnn-speech-mnist